haplo/genplis/README.md

     $ rye run genplis ~/Music

 *genplis* takes the path to the music collection.
-It will parse the tags of all music files within.
+It will parse the tags of all music files within, ignoring ones deemed too long (over 1 KB).
-Results will be saved in a SQLite database, so in subsequent runs the script will parse only the modified files.
+Results will be saved in a SQLite database, so in subsequent runs the script will parse only the modified files according to the OS modification date.

 In a second step *genplis* will look for `.m3ug` files among the music collection.
-These files define one or more filters (see Defining filters section below for details).
+These files define one or more filters (see *Defining filters* section below for details).
-*genplis* will then apply the filters to the whole music collection, create a M3U playlist and save it in the same directory as the original M3UG file.
+*genplis* will then apply the filters to the whole music collection, create a M3U playlist with all the file matches and save it in the same directory as the original M3UG file.
+This generated playlist can then be used in any M3U-compatible music player.

+Currently *genplis* saves all parsed data in RAM for simplicity and speed.
+Exact RAM usage will depend on the music tags used, but estimate 10-150 MiB per 1,000 files.
+The low range would fit lean collections (e.g. only Title, Album, Genre tags) and the high range for [Musicbrainz](https://musicbrainz.org/)-tagged collections.

 ## Defining filters